josefglatz/TYPO3-Distribution/app/web/typo3conf/ext/theme/Documentation/Markdown/TYPO3Upgrade/TYPO3-Upgrade-General.md

 1. Change logo CE name to `theme_logo_list` [#337](https://github.com/josefglatz/TYPO3-Distribution/issues/337)
 2. `be_groups.hide_in_lists` removed from export examples
 3. The path `EXT:theme/TSConfig` was renamed to `EXT:theme/TsConfig` [#338](https://github.com/josefglatz/TYPO3-Distribution/issues/338)
+4. RTE CKEditor plugin wordcount was removed.
+It's now shipped by the core and can be used out of the box/core

 ## Enhancements / General changes